This post is also available in: German

 Add Recurring Annual Events

 Whilst you may be thinking – “Duh!
 I know when Valentine’s Day is” – having the date written into your PR calendar will help you to remember it’s coming up.
 The same goes for Christmas, New Year, Bonfire Night, Easter, the start of the school summer holidays… And events that are relevant to your business – for instance Wimbledon or London Fashion Week.
+We have summarised all of the yearly event for you here.

 Add Awareness Days, Celebrations and Anniversaries